About This Breakfast Fuel Bombs Recipe

 Does this recipe need the seeds?

 Yes.
-The seeds add a lot of fibre to the recipe helping it bind together.
+The seeds add a lot of fiber to the recipe and help bind these breakfast bombs together.
 Without the seeds, the mixture may be a little sloppy.

 Breakfast Fuel Bombs

-These protein bombs filled with healthy fats are quick and easy bites to have for snacks or on-the-go.
-Filled with nutrients, healthy carbs and fats, these are the perfect pre-workout snack or for a boost in energy!
+These protein bombs filled with healthy fats are quick and easy bites to have for snacks, as breakfast, or even a dessert.
+Filled with nutrients, healthy carbs, and fats, these are the perfect pre-workout snack for a boost in energy!

 Yield: 12 balls